LSD Addiction: Definition, Experiences, Symptoms, Effects, and Treatment

 The effects of LSD addiction can be severe, including hallucinations, paranoia, anxiety, and impaired judgment.
 Long-term use may lead to persistent mental health issues such as flashbacks or depression.

-Treatment typically involves therapy, such as cognitive behavioral therapy (CBT), to address underlying issues, counseling, and support groups.
+Treatment for LSD addiction involves therapy, such as cognitive behavioral therapy (CBT), to address underlying issues, counseling, and support groups.
 Although no medications have been specifically approved for addiction to LSD, it is possible to implement a treatment plan that would help someone return to satisfactory functioning.

 What is LSD Addiction?